abhishekmamdapure/crowd-counting-CSRNet/README.md

 > This project aims to estimate the count of the crowd using CSRNet model.

+- you can download the Shanghai dataset [here](https://www.kaggle.com/tthien/shanghaitech)
 - get the repository to your local machine

 ```git